Ohio Organizing Collaborative: Member organization

 Several member organizations collectively make up the collaborative and expands its networking ability across the state.
 Aiming to reach community members throughout Ohio, this collaborative has designed a system of community outreach built through alliances with other organizations operating with similar interests.
 These organizations co-facilitate campaigns with local, regional, and national organizations targeting social justice issues and collectively building people power.
 Currently, the OOC comprises 18 member organizations including the Ohio Student Association, SEIU Local 1, Iron Workers, Ohio Prophetic Voices, and Northeast Ohio Alliance For Hope.

 History

 The OOC was formed in 2007 by Kirk Noden with the mission of organizing citizens to build power and combat social, racial and economic injustices in communities across Ohio.
 In 2011 The collaborative aligned with Stand Up for Ohio to take a stance against Ohio Senate Bill 5 issue on collective bargaining.

 In 2012 The OOC developed a Civic Engagement Program that combines organizing and mobilization strategies with electoral work.
 The Civic Engagement Program is focused on seniors, student, and religious communities.
 The OOC covers six regions and 12 counties in Ohio.

 In May 2012 the OOC began its faith-based campaign, Ohio Prophetic Voices and formed its seed organization the Ohio Student Association.

 In March 2017, a canvasser paid by the OOC was sentenced to six months in the Columbiana County Jail for engaging in voter registration fraud.

+2026 FBI search

+On June 11, 2026, agents of the Federal Bureau of Investigation (FBI) searched the OOC's Cleveland office, seizing computers and other materials, as part of a Justice Department investigation into the organization's voter registration efforts, which had been among the largest in Ohio during the 2024 election cycle.
+Agents also questioned the group's staff members and volunteers at homes and workplaces across the state.

+A spokesperson for the FBI's Cleveland field office confirmed law enforcement activity at the organization.
+A Justice Department official said that search warrants are authorized by a judge and characterized outside commentary on the investigation as "unfounded speculation".
+OOC board member Prentiss Haney said agents told those questioned that the investigation related to voter fraud, and described the action as political intimidation of community organizers and voting rights workers:

+This is not normal business.
+I mean there's no reason for over 100 agents to be knocking on the doors of everyday Ohioans.
+Demanding and accusing people of voter fraud as if it was a witch hunt and, and scaring them with the children, following them in their cars to school and to work.
+I mean this was a full-out assault.
+I mean, we haven't seen anything like this since Selma.
+And so this was completely um politically motivated.